Before-and-after images of cosmetic work are a staple feature of advertisements and other marketing material.

 - You must not put pressure on people to use a service.

-Marketing material must also conform to the Code published by the Committee of Advertising Practice (CAP).
+Marketing material must also conform to the UK Advertising Codes.
 This includes a section specifically about promoting medicines, medical devices, health-related products and beauty products.

 The Advertising Standards Authority (ASA), which enforces the Code, can demand the withdrawal of adverts and offenders can even be referred to the Office of Fair Trading.